DaveShuckerow/pirate-badge/README.md

 ```

 We've imported just the Random class from the dart built-in math package.
-Additionally, we've pulled in Angular2's dependency injection framework.
+Additionally, we've pulled in the @Injectable annotation from Angular2's
+dependency injection framework.
 More on that later.

 For now, let's fill in our name service.
 We want to be able to randomly
 generate a pirate name from any first name.
 If we don't have a first name